Additional Information for Courses with Required Placements: PVG; Health Clearance; Uniforms; Insurance

 3. Scheme Record Update - required for existing PVG members changing employer, or for employers requesting a record update

-You must provide three forms of ID* to Queen Margaret University, via the HUB, for the purposes of identity checking, as required by Disclosure Scotland.
+You must provide three forms of ID* to Queen Margaret University, via the Student Portal, for the purposes of identity checking, as required by Disclosure Scotland.
 At least one of the ID's should be photographic and, across the three, they should confirm your name, date of birth and your current UK address.

 *Acceptable forms of ID include (but are not limited to):